is the SSC?

 - in this sign, conquer!

-of the Province of Australasia
+Master of the Province of Our Lady of Sorrows

 Fr.
-Christopher Cantrell SSC
+Christopher T. Cantrell SSC

 The life of the Society is lived out through participation in local chapters.
 Membership in the Society is by invitation, and that happens through the local chapter.
 If you are interested in becoming a member of the Society, it is necessary for you to make that known to a current member in your area.